 Has the car been in an accident?

 Look for indications that the vehicle has been involved in an accident – the AA recommend looking for “signs of inconsistent gaps between panels or mismatched colours that could be a sign of extensive repairs”, “traces of paint spray on handles, window seals or plastic mouldings” or “any unusual looking welding under the bonnet or in the boot”.

 Query the last time the car’s cam belt was changed or when it’s due to be changed on the service history.
 Repairs to cam belts can cost thousands and will often require the installation of a whole new engine.

 Ensure that the registration and chassis numbers match those on the car to remove the possibility that the car has been cloned.

 Check that the tyres are in good condition.
 If they’re not, these can be replaced, but remember that they will cost yet more money which you should add onto the prospective price tag.

 The minimum legal tread depth should be 1.6mm across the width of the tyre, which you can test using a 20p coin.

-Getting a professional to check the car
+Getting a professional to do a full car check

 If you’re still unsure if the car you’re interested in is above board, you can get a company to look over the vehicle history and do all the appropriate checks.
-The best option could be to go to company such as HPI or the AA, who charge approximately £30 for a full check.
+The best option could be to go to company such as HPI or the AA, who charge approximately £30 for a full car check.

 These tests are comprehensive, and flag up any problems with the vehicle, such as if the car has been stolen or if it has any outstanding finance or loans attached to it.